• Skip to primary navigation

 • ANY TIME USE

 • These eye pillows can be enjoyable just as they are, without warming or cooling.
-Place them over your eyes anytime and breathe in to relax, relieve stress and help encourage restful sleep.
+Place them over your eyes anytime and breathe in to relax.
+The gentle weight of an eye pillow on the forehead is perfect for meditation, easing eye strain, stress relief and insomnia.

 • Though made in the perfect shape to lay over the eyes, you could make them any size and use as potpourri inside drawers and closets to freshen up linens, or even to throw in the dryer with your laundry.